tani/vim-jetpack/README.md

 ## Copyright and License

 Copyright (c) 2022 TANIGUCHI Masaya.
-All rights reserved.

 This software is licensed under the MIT License.